-(a) Assets measured at NAV and therefore excluded from the fair value hierarchy.
+- (a) Level 1 investments within the fair value hierarchy - (b) Assets measured at NAV and therefore excluded from the fair value hierarchy.

 The expected long-term rates of return on Pension Plan trust assets have been developed using a best estimate of expected returns, volatilities and correlations for each asset class.
 The estimates are based on historical capital market performance data and future expectations provided by independent consultants.
 Future expectations are determined by using simulations that provide a wide range of scenarios of future market performance.
 The market conditions in these simulations consider the long-term relationships between equities and fixed income as well as current market conditions at the start of the simulation.
 The expected rate begins with a risk-free rate of return with other factors being added such as inflation, duration, credit spreads and equity risk premiums.
 The rates of return derived from this process are applied to our target asset allocation to develop a reasonable return assumption.